CGJennings/fast-ternary-string-set/README.md

 Otherwise, you follow the "less-than" or "greater-than" branch depending on whether the target letter comes before or after the node letter in lexicographic order, respectively.
 For details, [this article introduces them to solve a practical problem](https://cgjennings.ca/articles/countdown-letters/), or you can refer to the [Wikipedia entry](https://en.wikipedia.org/wiki/Ternary_search_tree).

-TSTs can be an excellent option for large string sets, especially if most or all strings are known ahead of time or if strings can be added in lexicographic order.
+TSTs can be an excellent option for large string sets, especially if most or all strings are known ahead of time.
-(TSTs are not self-balancing like, say, a red-black tree.)
 TSTs save space, as strings with a common prefix (that is, strings that start the same) share nodes in the tree.
 In *this* TST implementation, strings with a common suffix can also share nodes.
 Their superpower, however, is their facility for performing approximate and pattern-based matching.